BreezyPixels — KarmaCaptain Reddit marketing client

 Six months in

-Reddit became the brand's largest organic acquisition channel by both volume and contribution margin.
-Reddit-attributed monthly revenue stabilized at $68K with a 64% blended margin.
-The original 11 placement threads continue to drive qualified traffic 8 months after publication, and the brand has since launched two new SKUs based on product feedback collected directly from those threads.
+Reddit became the brand's largest organic acquisition channel by traffic and by profit.
+Revenue tied to Reddit (tracked via UTM and branded search lift) settled around $68K a month at a 64% margin.
+The original 11 placement threads were still driving qualified traffic at the six-month mark, and the brand launched two new products based on feedback pulled directly from those threads.

 Want a teardown like this for your category?